isomerpages/govtech-gobusiness/_browse-all-solutions-E-Commerce-solutions/E-Commerce---Online-Shop--B2C-.md

 Up to 70% (80% for Retail sector)  for SMEs, N.A. for non-SMEs

-Funded and administrated by Enterprise Singapore (EnterpriseSG).
+This solution is supported by Enterprise Singapore (EnterpriseSG).
 For more information, please refer to [https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/productivity-solutions-grant](https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/productivity-solutions-grant){:target="_blank"}{:rel="noopener"}

 **Recommended courses**